webfraggle/modellbahn-displays-traincontroller/README.md

     mbd-tc-win.exe --setTrain1 "ICE123|12:30|Berlin|Hannover - Wolfsburg|0|Kommt von der Commandline" --setTrain2 "RE50|21:12|Bebra|Hünfeld|+10|LOL" --setTrain3 "ICE3|09:45|Lübeck|Hamburg|0|"

+### Use of more displays
+Create a copy of the default json.
+Rename to your display's name, e.g. "gleis1.json".
+Use the command-line option --conf to load this new config.

+    mbd-tc-win.exe --conf gleis1 --setTime "12:30"

+### how to use a double track display
+Use the path parameter with "GleisA" or "GleisB".

+    mbd-tc-win.exe --path GleisB --setTime "12:30"

 ## How to develop.
 Please use nvm to switch to node version 18.16